Emotion Diffusion Classifier with Adaptive Margin Discrepancy Training for Facial Expression Recognition: Emotion Diffusion Classifier

-\textit{Fixed Margin Discrepancy Training (FMDiT):} In this training strategy, the margin parameter ``$m$'' is typically fixed throughout training (denoted as $m_f$).
-A large, fixed margin may cause instability (similar to the effect of a large $\lambda_{1}$ in CoDiT), which degrades the model's noise-prediction capability and amplifies errors for positive pairs.
-Conversely, a smaller margin stabilizes training but fails to account for varying noise-prediction difficulty.
-For instance, assigning a large margin to easy samples may impair the model's noise-prediction ability, because excessively increasing noise-prediction errors on negative prompts can also increase noise-prediction errors on positive ones.
-On the other hand, using a small margin for hard samples has a limited impact on the model's discriminative ability.
-Consequently, FMDiT lacks adaptability, constraining its potential performance gains.

-\textit{Adaptive Margin Discrepancy Training (AMDiT):} To address the limitations of using a fixed margin, we propose AMDiT, a novel framework designed to enhance the performance of EmoDC.
+\textbf{Adaptive Margin Discrepancy Training (AMDiT).} The margin parameter ``$m$'' is typically fixed during training, which fails to account for sample-wise differences in difficulty and thus limits potential performance gains.
+To overcome this limitation, we propose AMDiT, a novel framework designed to enhance EmoDC's discriminative capability.
 Fig. \ref{fig:AMDiT}(a) illustrates the proposed AMDiT pipeline.
 We introduce the use of noise-prediction errors, conditioned on non-negative text prompts $c_{\text{nn}}$, as the adaptive margin.
 This non-negative description can be the positive prompt $c_{p}$ ($c_{\text{nn}}=c_{p}$), a text description without class information (denoted as $c_{\rm nc}$, e.g., ``A photo of a facial expression."), or a null text ($c_{\text{nn}}=\emptyset$).
 The objective function for the proposed AMDiT is formulated as follows:

 where $\alpha$ controls the weight of the adaptive margin.
-We set $\alpha$ to a small value to ensure training stability.

 The adoption of this adaptive margin is motivated by two key considerations: